 How it works:

 Humanure composting is similar to composting ordinary food scraps or leaf litter.

 Hot composting treats feces and urine by destroying pathogenic organisms.
 When managed correctly, humanure compost products are suitable for growing a variety of food crops and trees.

-Humanure toilets are inexpensive and very simple in design and implementation.
-They do not produce waste products, and they help reduce environmental and water pollution from untreated fecal material.
+Humanure toilets are inexpensive and very simple in design and management.
+They do not produce and waste, and they help reduce environmental and water pollution from untreated fecal material.
 The system can be adapted to many different contexts using locally sourced materials.
-The humanure system is the simplest form of compost toilet, specifically designed to promote hot composting of human feces and urine, and organic cover materials.
-This approach can involve different methods of collection, and either mechanized or manual composting, but the principles of thermophilic treatment and end-use are the same.
-This approach is also referred to as compost sanitation, or container-based sanitation.
+The humanure system is the simplest form of compost toilet, designed to promote hot composting of human feces and urine, and organic carbon materials.
+This approach can involve different methods of collection, and either mechanized or manual composting, but the principles of heat treatment, adequate storage time, and end-use are the same.
+This approach to sanitation is also referred to as compost sanitation, or container-based sanitation.

-Humanure composting requires a paradigm shift and change of attitude.
-Instead of viewing feces and urine as human waste products, the supporters of Ecological Sanitation are developing ways to recycle and reclaim valuable nutrients in feces and urine for productive re-use as fuel, fertilizer, or fodder.
+Humanure composting requires a paradigm shift and change of attitude towards what we commonly think of as waste products.
+Instead of viewing our own feces and urine as human "waste," the promoters of Ecological Sanitation are encouraging people to recycle and reclaim valuable these valuable products for re-use as fuel, fertilizer, and fodder.

 Compost toilets save and protect water resources and help up-cycle valuable organic material to improve soils.